SyamSundarKirubakaran/android-jetpack/README.md

     - In Android 5.1.1 (Lollipop - API 22) or lower requests all dangerous permissions in the install time itself.
 If they are granted, only then the app will be installed
     - In Android 6.0 (Marshmallow - API 23 or newer) requests the dangerous permissions only at the runtime.
     - So your app should always check and request permissions at runtime to prevent [security Exceptions](https://developer.android.com/reference/java/lang/SecurityException) and app crashing.
+    - The various permissions that an app can ask for are [found here]()

     - <b>Code:</b>
         - <b>In the App Manifest:</b>
-        Add the required permission as a child to the Manifest element
+        Add the required `uses-permission` tag as a child to the Manifest element
           ```xml
               <manifest xmlns:android="http://schemas.android.com/apk/res/android"
                 package="com.example.snazzyapp">